dsample001/CPSC-5340-Final/README.md

 ## Requirements
 1. The application should do something useful and be of more complexity than the previous assignments.
 (200 points)

-2. Make a video of you demoing your app.
+2. Make a video of you demonstrating your app.
 (100 points)

 The video should be about 5-10 minutes and should cover,